-Economic Value of Pacific Herring in the Strait of Georgia
+The Economic Value of Pacific Herring in the Strait of Georgia

 Prepared by Tim Cashion for Pacific Wild

 March 7, 2019

 About the Author

 Tim Cashion is a PhD student studying fisheries economics at the University of British Columbia, under the supervision of Dr. Rashid Sumaila.
 Tim's research at Institute for Resources, Environment and Sustainability and the Institute for the Oceans and Fisheries is on environmental and economic trade-offs in fisheries, especially focusing on the impacts of fishing gear and reduction fisheries.
 Recently, Tim has worked for the Sea Around Us at UBC working on various projects, including fish used for fishmeal and fish oil, analyzing trends in fisheries discards, and researching global fisheries gear use.
 Tim received a double major BA from Huron University College at the University of Western Ontario.
 Tim began his fisheries research during his masters at Dalhousie University, focusing on the environmental and ecological impacts of reduction fisheries and seafood life cycle assessment.